Birthstone information

 August - Peridot

-Cosmic and volcanic...
+Cosmic & volcanic...

 These pale yellowish-green to deep green gem quality olivine gemstones are something special but August babies don’t have to choose an ordinary peridot stone, what about one that has dark green needle-like ludwigite inclusions… Even more extraordinary are the ones from a meteorite that has fallen to Earth, some of which are remnants of the solar system’s birth – it has even been found in comet dust…

-Perfect for the long summer days, peridot has always been associated with light and was called the gem of the sun by the ancient Egyptians who mined peridot on the island of Zabargad.
+Perfect for the long summer days, peridot has always been associated with light & was called the gem of the sun by the ancient Egyptians who mined peridot on the island of Zabargad.
 Some historians believe that Cleopatra’s emerald collection was actually peridot…

 September - Sapphire